 What is a perfect score in bowling?

 A perfect score in bowling is 300 points.
-This means that the bowler has managed to knock down all 10 pins with every roll.
+In such case the bowler has knocked down all 10 pins with every roll.
 It’s very difficult and usually only occurs during professional tournaments (or if you’re an incredibly skilled amateur).
+The average score for amateur play is usually around 200.

 What do you need to bowl?

-In order to bowl, one must have a ball, shoes, and a lane.
-However, most alleys also provide supplies such as tools for cleaning your ball and equipment for keeping score.
+In order to bowl, individual players must have a ball, shoes, and a lane.
+However, most alleys also provide supplies such as tools for cleaning your ball and equipment for keeping score in a single game.

 How many people can play at once?

-Some lanes can accommodate up to six people at one time; often games are played between teams of two or three players each.
+Some lanes can accommodate up to six people at one time; often, games are played between teams of two or three scored bowlers each, with a minimum number of players.
+Unregistered substitutes do not count.

 How long does a bowling game last?

-A bowling game typically lasts around 2 hours, but this can vary depending on the type of game being played and the number of participants.
+The posted game time for bowling typically lasts around 2 hours, but this can vary depending on the type of game being played and the number of participants.

 Bowling balls can be difficult to lift, as they are often quite heavy.
 In order to avoid injury it’s important not to bend over from the waist or jerk back suddenly when you attempt to pick up a ball.
 Instead, try reaching down from behind and grasping the ball from either side–then stand up straight while continuing to hold it against your chest.
+It is also generally advised to start with your dominant hand.
 You may also want to try using a ball carrier or strap to make transporting the ball easier.

 Now that you know some of the basics about bowling, it’s time to head to your nearest alley and give it a try!
 Bowling is a great way to spend time with friends and family, and it’s a fun way to get some exercise too.
 So grab your ball and shoes, and have a good time! 🙂